• (314) 516-8419

 Keynote Presentations

 9:00 Rising Tides or Perfect Storm?
-Critical Lessons from the ETC Model for the Future of Dialysis Care – Suzanne Watnick
+Critical Lessons from the ETC Model for the Future of Dialysis Care – Suzanne Watnick, MD, FASN

 10:00-10:30 am Break